Same-sex marriage in Michigan: Developments after legalization

-Following the 2022 elections, in which the Democratic Party won full control of the state government for the first time since 1983, some Democratic lawmakers said they were considering introducing a constitutional amendment to repeal the 2004 ban.
-Representative Jeremy Moss said, "Regardless of what happens with Obergefell in the future – which obviously, there is a threat it could be overturned – right now, we have unconstitutional language in our Constitution. […] We should be working now, as we should have been working, to repeal the language in our constitution that bans marriage equality."
-Attorney General Dana Nessel said she would push for such an amendment to be passed and placed on the ballot for approval by voters.
+In December 2024, Representative Josh Schriver called for the criminalization of same-sex marriage, adding that "[t]his is not remotely controversial, nor extreme."
+His statement was widely criticized; "Please explain how dissolving my marriage, or that of the hundreds of thousands of other same-sex couples living in America, provides a benefit to your constituents or anyone else.
+You're not interested in helping Michiganders.
+You want only to hurt those you hate.
+Shame on you," said Attorney General Dana Nessel.
+Polling suggests that a large majority of Michiganders support the legal recognition of same-sex marriage.
+Referring to these opinion polls, the LGBTQ Nation and The Independent newspapers wrote that "Schriver's desire to criminalize [same-sex marriage] would be both controversial and extreme".
+In February 2025, Schriver, supported by six other Republican lawmakers, introduced a resolution to the House of Representatives urging the U.S. Supreme Court to overturn Obergefell.
+In response, Representative Jennifer Conlin introduced a counter-resolution, sponsored by 29 other Democratic lawmakers, expressing support for Obergefell.
+Both measures failed to pass the House of Representatives.

 Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284 (Onaakonigewin 90–284; Dbaknegewen 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.

-Same-sex marriage is legal on the reservations of the Bay Mills Indian Community, the Keweenaw Bay Indian Community, the Little Traverse Bay Bands of Odawa Indians, and the Sault Tribe of Chippewa Indians, four federally recognized Ojibwe tribes.
+Same-sex marriage is legal on the reservations of the Bay Mills Indian Community, the Grand Traverse Band of Ottawa and Chippewa Indians, the Keweenaw Bay Indian Community, the Little Traverse Bay Bands of Odawa Indians, and the Sault Tribe of Chippewa Indians, five federally recognized Ojibwe tribes.
 The Little Traverse Bay Bands of Odawa Indians was the first Native American tribe to legalize same-sex marriage in Michigan when its Tribal Council voted to legalize in March 2013.
 The Tribal Chairman, Dexter McNamara, signed the legislation on March 15, 2013, and the first couple, Tim LaCroix and Gene Barfield, were married near Harbor Springs that same day.
 The Tribal Code states: "Marriage means the legal and voluntary union of two persons to the exclusion of all others".
 The Keweenaw Bay Indian Community Tribal Council voted in November 2014 to hold a non-binding referendum on legalizing same-sex marriage on the reservation.
 The referendum was held on December 13, 2014, and passed with 54% of the vote.
 Provisions permitting same-sex marriages to be performed were included into the Tribal Code after the Tribal Council approved the changes on June 6, 2015.
-The Sault Tribe of Chippewa Indians legalized same-sex marriage on July 7, 2015, and the Bay Mills Executive Council approved a marriage ordinance permitting same-sex marriages to be solemnized on their reservation on July 8, 2019.
+The Sault Tribe of Chippewa Indians legalized same-sex marriage on July 7, 2015, and the Bay Mills Executive Council approved a marriage ordinance permitting same-sex marriages to be solemnized on its reservation on July 8, 2019.